-If you are using a 32bit Linux System, please click on the download button described as 'Installer' in the 32bit section of the download page:
+If you are using a 32bit Linux System, and then click the download link labelled QCAD Professional Linux 32bit (Installer):

-If you are using a 64bit Linux System, please click on the download button described as 'Installer' in the 64bit section of the download page:
+If you are using a 64bit Linux System, and then click the download link labelled QCAD Professional Linux 64bit (Installer):

 At this point, you should have downloaded the correct file for your system.